rackerlabs/docs-developer-blog/_posts/2020-01-31-to-protect-or-not-to-protect.md

 known in marketing terms as a "Doorbusters" event.

-These attacks create conditions in which the system denies legitimate users access to resource, both your's and your customers'.
+These attacks create conditions in which the system denies legitimate users access to resources, both your's and your customers'.
 The bad actors are not trying to break into a protected environment to steal or destroy your data.
 They just want to disrupt services and cause as much chaos for the legitimate uses of the resources as possible by generating a massive number of phony requests from